 Sandbox

-The workflow is ready for a safer technical environment with more realistic system behavior.
+The process is ready for a safer technical environment with more realistic system behavior.

 Pilot

-A limited real-world use case can be evaluated with owners, support, rollback, and evidence.
+A limited real-world use case can be evaluated with owners, support, rollback, and records.

 Operate